Express mail: EMS Cooperative members

 Since its creation, 182 postal administrations have joined the EMS Cooperative, representing over 85% of EMS operators worldwide.

 Other providers

 Many transportation logistics firms offer similar accelerated services.
 DHL Express ("DHL"), Federal Express ("FedEx"), and United Parcel Service ("UPS") are the most popular alternatives.
-However, in many countries such alternative carriers' shipments have different status for several legal purposes.
+However, in many countries such alternative carriers' shipments have a different status for several legal purposes.
 For example, in Russia, shipments from abroad to individuals for private needs are exempt from customs duties if valued less than €1000 and sent via post or EMS, while when sent by other means the exemption applies to values below €250 only.
 In some countries legal notification sent by post and EMS are deemed made on the date of dispatch, while for other couriers on the date of delivery only.